- Housing – Homeless Management Information System (HMIS)

 ONC Health IT – Disclosures

-This EHR Ambulary Module is ONC 2014 Edition compliant and has been certified by ICSA Labs, an ONC-ACB, in accordance with the applicable certification criteria adopted by the Secretary of Health and Human Services.
-This certification does not represent an endorsement by the U.S. Department of Health and Human Services. and
+This EHR Module is 2015 Edition compliant and has been certified by ICSA Labs in accordance with the applicable certification criteria adopted by the Secretary of Health and Human Services.
+This certification does not represent an endorsement by the U.S. Department of Health and Human Services.

 d.
 ONC Identification #: CHP-028550